 Figure 2-4.
-100-Pin TQFP Part Pinout
+100-pin TQFP Part Pinout

-Figure 2-5 and Figure 2-6 show an example schematic and an example PCB layout, for the 100-pin TQFP part, for optimal analog performance on a 2-layer board.
+Figure 2-5 and Figure 2-6 on page 10 show an example schematic and an example PCB layout, for the 100-pin TQFP part, for optimal analog performance on a two-layer board.

-- The two pins labeled Vddd must be connected together. - The two pins labeled Vccd must be connected together, with capacitance added, as shown in Figure 2-5 and Power System - on page 25.
+- The two pins labeled Vddd must be connected together. - The two pins labeled Vccd must be connected together, with capacitance added, as shown in Figure 2-5 and Power System on page 24.
 The trace between the two Vccd pins should be as short as possible. - The two pins labeled Vssd must be connected together.